Safest Teeth Whiteners

 Nerve damage to the neck or head caused by an injury or surgery can decrease saliva production.

-A dentist or medical doctor will listen to your concerns and then examine your mouth and throat.
-They may also order blood tests and imaging scans of the salivary glands.
+A dentist or medical doctor will listen to your concerns and examine your mouth and throat.
+They may also order blood tests and imaging scans of your salivary glands.

 Diagnostic tests for dry mouth include:

-A radiographic examination of the salivary glands and ducts.
-Identifies salivary gland stones and masses.
+A radiographic examination of the salivary glands and ducts can identify salivary gland stones and masses.

-A sample of salivary gland tissue is taken.
-Mostly used in the diagnosis of Sjögren’s syndrome.
-If malignancy (cancer) is suspected, the doctor may also order a biopsy.
+A sample of salivary gland tissue is taken and examined.
+This is mostly used to diagnose Sjögren’s syndrome.
+The doctor may also order a biopsy in cases where malignancy (cancer) is suspected.

 In this article